grafana/mimir/docs/sources/operating-grafana-mimir/secure-communications-with-tls.md

     -ingester.client.tls-ca-path=/path/to/root.crt
 ```

-TLS can be configured in a similar fashion for other HTTP/GRPC clients in Mimir.
+TLS keys, certificates, and certificate authorities can be configured in a similar fashion for other HTTP/GRPC clients in Grafana Mimir.

+To enable TLS for a given component, use the client flag that is suffixed with `*.tls-enabled=true`, (e.g. `-querier.fontend-client.tls-enabled=true`).
+The following Grafana Mimir components support TLS for inter-communication, shown with their corresponding configuration flag prefixes:
+- query scheduler GRPC client (`-query-scheduler.grpc-client-config.*`)
+- store-gateway client (`-querier.store-gateway-client.*`)
+- query frontend GRPC client (`-query-frontend.grpc-client-config.*`)
+- ruler client (`-ruler.client.*`)
+- alertmanager (`-alertmanager.alertmanager-client.*`)
+- ingester client (`-ingester.client.*`)
+- querier frontend client (`-querier.frontend-client.*`)
+- etcd client (`-<prefix>.etcd.*`)
+- memberlist client (`-memberlist.`)

+Each of these components supports the following TLS configuration options, shown with their corresponding flag suffixes:

+- `*.tls-enabled=<boolean>`: Enable TLS in the client.
+- `*.tls-server-name=<string>`: Override the expected name on the server certificate.
+- `*.tls-insecure-skip-verify=<boolean>`: Skip validating server certificate.